maptime/Ahmedabad/_posts/2016-04-09-fourth-meetup.md

 Time: 7.00 PM

 We will be talking about OpenStreetMap, Mapillary and Open Data.
 Come Along.
 Bring your friends too.
 Please get your own laptops along for this meetup.
-A mouse is required but it is not mandatory.
+A mouse is recommended.

 For any questions write to us at - maptimeamd@gmail.com